530 DAY AVENUE

 Restoration Housing’s second rehabilitation, 1018 Patterson Avenue, was mismanaged for many years and in a severe state of disrepair.
 Historic Tax Credits were used to offset the cost of rehabilitation which included stabilization due to settling; removal of plaster down to the historic lath, new insulation, and new plaster; and installation of new heating and cooling system.
 This turn-of-the century house now boasts two, spacious units each with up-to-date bathrooms with ceramic tile; kitchens with stainless steel appliances and granite counter-tops; washer and dryer; and private porches.
 Historic features were preserved throughout including wood trim, hardwood floors and doors, fireplace mantels and hearths, and metal roofing.
-Click here for more before and after photographs of this project.
+Select the link below for more before and after photographs of this project.

 The rehabilitation of Villa Heights will be Restoration Housing’s first community impact project, providing space to the Boys & Girls Club of Southwest Virginia (BGCSWVA) for the expansion of their after-school program.
 Approximately 50 to 75 preteen and teen children will be served at this site each day and the BGCSWVA will be better able to serve their current families who reside in Northwest Roanoke and often lack transportation to and from the existing Southeast facility.